 Marcus Ma

-I am broadly interested in bridging the gap between how language models and humans understand language.
-My research tackles this question from several directions.
-From a neuroscience perspective, I am investigating how fMRI signals are interpreted by the human brain and the neural networks behind larguage language models for different language types.
-I also have previously investigated how LLMs differentiate between the stylistics and semantics of written documents.
+At echo LLM, we support linguistic grounding by generating insights derived directly from human preference.
+We collect real-time, genuine, egocentric beliefs from our users in order to build a better map of human intent.
+In my research at USC, I investigate the neuroscientific angle: how are fMRI signals interpreted by the human brain in relation to the neural networks behind larguage language models?
+At Georgia Tech, also have previously investigated how LLMs differentiate between the stylistics and semantics of written documents.
 Currently, I am using rt-MRI scans to reconstruct audio from vocal tract contours, building upon my research from Georgia Tech that created an automated pipeline for improving transcription speed and accuracy.
 While LLMs are an impressive piece of technology, I don’t think they the best vehicle for future development of artificial cognition.
 I hope to understand the core properties of human thought to inspire future research.

 Feel free to take a look at my publications or my various lab involvements.
 I have also written descriptions of my various software internships along with my resume.